 What is a Swamp Tupelo?

-Unless you live on the country’s southeast coastal area, you may never have seen a swamp tupelo (Cornaceae Nyssa biflora), let alone heard of it.
+Unless you live on the country’s southeast coastal area, you may never see a swamp tupelo (Cornaceae Nyssa biflora), let alone hear of it.
 These are trees that thrive in wet bottomland soils.

 If you are considering growing swamp tupelo trees, you’ll need to take heed of the following swamp tupelo information: these trees grow in the wild in mucky areas, heavy clay soil, or wet sands – not your average landscape tree.